MAKE MONEY WITH STOCK PHOTOS – 8 BEST WEBSITES TO SELL PHOTOGRAPHY

 What are Stock Photos?

 Stock photos are images that the public can use by purchasing a certain license.
-They pay the artist and hosting agency (e.g. Shutterstock).
-The artist still has copyright, but the payee can use the photo in certain ways, according to the license.
+The way you make money with stock photos, is the customer pays the artist and hosting agency (e.g. Shutterstock) for rights to use the image.
+The artist still has copyright, but the payee can use the photo in certain ways according to the license.

 Types of licenses: